Pamblam/fuckit/README.md

  - Upload the files and run the setup script.
 The script will tell you if you need to make changes to file permissions.
  - Configure Apache to allow .htaccess changes in the web root, including mod_rewrite.

-## Updating Fuckit
+## Updating Milton CMS

-These steps will update your Fuckit install while maintaining all content and themes.
+These steps will update your Milton CMS install while maintaining all content and themes.

-  1. Clone the new software alongside your existing install, eg, if you're in the parent directory that contains your existing Fuckit instance Run: `git clone git@github.com:Pamblam/fuckit.git ./fuckit_update` - Now you should have a `fuckit` and a `fuckit_new` directory in your working directory.
+  1. Clone the new software alongside your existing install, eg, if you're in the parent directory that contains your existing Milton CMS instance Run: `git clone git@github.com:Pamblam/fuckit.git ./milton_update` - Now you should have a `milton` and a `milton_new` directory in your working directory.
-  2. It's a good idea to make a backup of your existing copy: `cp -R fuckit fuckit_backup`
+  2. It's a good idea to make a backup of your existing copy: `cp -R milton milton_backup`
-  3. Move into the existing copy that you want to update and run the install script, passing it the path to the updated copy as the first argument, eg: `cd fuckit && npm run update ../fuckit_update`
+  3. Move into the existing copy that you want to update and run the install script, passing it the path to the updated copy as the first argument, eg: `cd milton && npm run update ../milton_update`
   4. If all went as planned, you can now run the build script: `npm run build`
   5. Check it out in the browser to make sure it all looks good.
-If so, go ahead and delete your updated copy: `rm -rf ../fuckit_update`
+If so, go ahead and delete your updated copy: `rm -rf ../milton_update`

 ## Version Controlling

-Since Fuckit uses SQLite and is fully self-contained, you can use Git to backup and version control your Fuckit website, as long as your database file doesn't exceed your Git server's max file size.
+Since Milton CMS uses SQLite and is fully self-contained, you can use Git to backup and version control your Milton CMS website, as long as your database file doesn't exceed your Git server's max file size.

 To version control your website with Git:

  - Remove the `.git` directory: `rm -rf .git`
  - Remove the following lines from the `.gitignore` file:
-   - database/fuckit.db
+   - database/milton.db
    - public/assets/images/*
    - !public/assets/images/.gitkeep
  - Create your repo and add/commit/push.

 ## License

-The current version of Fuckit includes a WTF Public License.
-The *Do What The Fuck You Want To* Public License ([WTFPL](http://www.wtfpl.net/about/)) is a free software license.
+Milton CMS includes an MIT License.